N-Wouda/Urban-Waste-Collection/README.md

 ```

 Note that some programs depend on data available in the `data/` directory.
-This directory is not on GitHub.
+This directory is not available on GitHub, since that data is large and somewhat sensitive.

 ## How to cite